exekube/demo-apps/README.md

 The exekube/demo-apps-project contains configuration for deploying a Kubernetes cluster onto the Google Cloud Platform (GCP), as well as Kubernetes resources (via Helm charts) that result in this software released into the cloud:

 - A React application served from an NGINX deployment, behind gce-ingress (GCP HTTP(S) Load Balancer) with Google Cloud CDN enabled
+- A Rails application (puma app server) and NGINX as the reverse proxy and for serving static files that can be cached via gce-ingress CDN

 ## Project structure